-The TCRE represents a key climate parameter both with regards to the understanding of the physical climates response to human actions and regarding effective policy design in the near-future.
-This makes it the attention of significant research effort over recent years[!!] aiming to reduce the uncertainty range from the previous assessment in IPCC’s AR5 (0.8-2.4 K/TtC – 5-95th percentile range).
+The TCRE represents a key climate parameter both with regards to the understanding of the physical climate response to human actions and regarding effective policy design in the near-future.
+This makes it the attention of significant research effort over recent years6,19[add more refs. here!] aiming to reduce the uncertainty range from the previous assessment in IPCC’s AR5 (0.8-2.4 K/TtC for the 5-95th percentile range).
+In the section above, we have demonstrated the TCRE concept can be extended to multi-gas scenarios with the correct choice of metric.
 Having shown the continued utility of the TCRE for scenarios computed using the CO2-fe metric, this section now considers the uncertainty range of the TCRE.

-Using a 1000-member ensemble of equiprobable radiative forcing timeseries split component-by-component[!!] we can compute the most-likely anthropogenic and natural contributions to the observed temperature anomaly since pre-industrial.
-Here the temperature observations are based on a 4-dataset mean as in the IPCC SR15 Chapter 1 text (HadCRUT3, Cowtan-Way, NOAA and GISTEMP; rebaselined to common reference period 1850-1900, and mean taken for each month). **MUST update to include most recent update to HadCRUT temperatures in figure.**
+To explore the range of accessible TCREs we use a simple climate model to find most-likely histories for the global temperature anomaly given a number of possible RFs as input.
+Using a 1000-member ensemble of equiprobable RF timeseries split component-by-component[!there must be a reference for this!] we can compute the most-likely anthropogenic and natural contributions to the observed temperature anomaly since pre-industrial.
+Throughout temperature observations are based on a 4-dataset mean as in the IPCC SR15 Chapter 1 text (HadCRUT3, Cowtan-Way, NOAA and GISTEMP; re-baselined to common reference period 1850-1900 and mean taken for each month). **MUST update to include most recent update to HadCRUT temperatures in figure?**